DrMom161/urlshortener-nodejs/README.md

 # urlshortener-nodejs
-The test project that realizes functionality of the substitution of long URLs to short
+The test project that realizes API functionality of the substitution of long URLs to short

 ##Install##